 // tags will contain objects representing the different tags in the xml-like text.

-Zed Implementation: The parsing of these XML tags is found in crates/assistant2/src/context.rs
+Zed Implementation: The parsing of these XML tags is found in crates/assistant2/src/context.rs.

-to dynamically create prompts.
+Zed uses a PromptBuilder to dynamically create prompts.
 Here's how prompt engineering is happening:

-is included in the generated prompt, allowing the user to guide the LLM's behavior.
-The user prompt can be just the key binding that is pressed or a text written in the editor.crates/assistant2/src/thread.rs
+MultiBuffer and Range<Offset> and converted into text.user_prompt is included in the generated prompt, allowing the user to guide the LLM's behavior.
+The user prompt can be just the key binding that is pressed or a text written in the editor.crates/assistant2/src/thread.rs using the summarize function.function buildEditPrompt(

 codeBefore: string,